mavlink/mavlink-devguide/en/getting_started/generate_source.md

-# Generating Source Files
+# Generating MAVLink Libraries

-Language-specific MAVLink libraries ("source files") can be created from [XML Message Definitions](../messages/README.md) using Python-based command line or GUI generator tools.
+Language-specific MAVLink libraries can be created from [XML Message Definitions](../messages/README.md) using *code generator* tools.

-The supported output languages for each version of the MAVLink protocol are listed in [Supported Languages](../README.md#supported_languages) (these include C, C#, Java, Python etc).
+MAVLink code generators exist for a number of [supported languages](../README.md#supported_languages) and MAVLink versions, provided by both this project and the broader community.

+This topic explains how to use the two Python-based code generators provided by the MAVLink project: [mavgen](#mavgen) (command line) and [mavgenerate](#mavgenerate) (GUI).

+> **Tip** Developers who are targetting the C programming language and the common set of messages (only) can use the [prebuilt libraries](../README.md#prebuilt_libraries) rather than generating them from XML.

+## Preconditions

-> **Note** The tools must already have been set up as described in [Install MAVLink](../getting_started/installation.md) (in particular *Tkinter* must be installed to use the GUI tool).
+* The tools must already have been set up as described in [Install MAVLink](../getting_started/installation.md) (in particular *Tkinter* must be installed to use the GUI tool).

-<span></span>
-> **Note** [message_definitions/v1.0/](https://github.com/mavlink/mavlink/tree/master/message_definitions/v1.0) contains XML definitions for a number of different [dialects](../messages/README.md#dialects).
-Dialect files that have dependencies on other XML files must be located in the same directory.
-Since most MAVLink dialects depend on the [common.xml](../messages/common.md) message set, you should place your dialect with the others in that folder.
+* If you're building a [dialect](../messages/README.md#dialects) file that depends on other XML files you must place your dialect in the same folder.
+Since most MAVLink dialects depend on the [common.xml](../messages/common.md) message set, this means that most dialect files will be placed in [message_definitions/v1.0/](https://github.com/mavlink/mavlink/tree/master/message_definitions/v1.0).

-## MAVLink Generator Tool (GUI)
+## MAVLink Generator Tool (GUI) {#mavgenerate}

-*MAVLink Generator* (**mavgenerate.py**) is a header generation tool GUI written in Python.
+*MAVLink Generator* (**mavgenerate.py**) is a MAVLink code generation tool GUI written in Python.
 It can be run from anywhere using Python's `-m` argument:

 ```sh
 python -m mavgenerate